pngjs/pngjs/README.md

 To run the tests, fetch the repo (tests are not distributed via npm) and install with `npm i`, run `npm test`.

 The only thing not converted is gamma correction - this is because multiple vendors will do gamma correction differently, so the tests will have different results on different browsers.

-In addition we use a tolerance of 3 for 16 bit images in PhantomJS because PhantomJS seems to have non-compliant rules for downscaling 16 bit images.

 # Installation